europeana/data-europeana-gateway/README.md

 ### Docker

-1. Copy docker/.env.example to .env
+1. Copy docker/.env.example to .env.docker
 2. Run with Docker Compose: `docker-compose up`
 3. The API Gateway will be available at http://localhost:8080/